This post contains affiliate links for your convenience. View our full disclosure policy here.

-With Earth Day just around the corner, we are looking for a lot of ways we can learn about the earth and integrate Earth Day not only into our science studies, but into other times of our day too, like math!
-These printable Earth Day math games are great for Pre-K, Kindergarten, and 1st grade students, as there are 3 levels of play.
-However you play, kids will love practicing their number sense and celebrating the earth at the same time.
+With Earth Day just around the corner, we are looking for lots of ways we can integrate Earth Day not only into our science studies, but into other times of our day too!
+These free printable Earth Day math games are great for Pre-K, Kindergarten, and 1st grade students, as there are 3 levels of play.
+However you play, your kids will love practicing their number sense and celebrating the earth at the same time!

-Free Printable Earth Day Math Games
+Printable Earth Day Math Games

-Another option that is a bit more challenging is the Earth Day spin and add.
+Another option that is a bit more challenging is the Earth Day Spin and Add.

 Grab a paperclip and pencil to form a spinner by placing the pencil in the center and flicking the paperclip.

-Grab Your Copies
+Grab Your FREE Copy